sarvex/magisk-files/README.md

 #### Source code

-- Source code will be published here: <https://github.com/HuskyDG/magisk-files/releases>
+- Magisk Delta is [open source under GNU v3](#license).
+The `source-code.zip` will be published along with released build here: <https://github.com/HuskyDG/magisk-files/releases>
+- The process to build Magisk Delta is same as [Official Magisk](https://github.com/topjohnwu/magisk#building-and-development).
+Remember to add `-delta` prefix into `versionName` in `config.prop`.

 ## Donate me

 - Paypal: [paypal.me/huskydg](http://paypal.me/huskydg)
 - You can now donate me if you want.
 Remember, I will not make this as a monetization tool and donate is not obligated.
 Thanks for all your supports and hope you have a good day! 👍

 ## Other links